atmelcorp/atmel-software-package/examples/crypto_sha/TESTING.md

 # Objectives
 ------------
-This example aims to encryption and decryption data with the he Secure Hash Algorithm (SHA) peripheral.
+This example aims to encryption and decryption data with the Secure Hash Algorithm (SHA) peripheral.

 # Example Description
 ---------------------
-This example shows how to configure SHA1/SH256/SHA384/SHA512/SHA224 mode and transfer message with one block, multi-blocks and long message with or without DMA.
+This example shows how to configure SHA1/SHA224/SHA256/SHA384/SHA512 mode and transfer message with one block, multi-blocks and long message with or without DMA.